bhvieira/bhvieira.github.io/blog/2022/07/FreesurferGetStatsNewAtlas.md

     --tval       $SUBJECTS_DIR/subjid/label/rh.HCP-MMP1.annot
 ```

-Here's how it looks like project to the subject's brain pial surface:
+Here's how it looks like projected to the subject's brain pial surface:

 ![](/blog/2022/07/HCP_MMP1_subject.png)